-In May 2018, the then Commission President Jean-Claude Juncker presented the proposal for the Multiannual Financial Framework 2021-2027.
+In May 2018, the Commission President Jean-Claude Juncker presented the proposal for the Multiannual Financial Framework 2021-2027.
 However, it took until 10 November 2020 for representatives of European Commission, Parliament and Council to reach political agreement on this long-term budget plan, which meanwhile has been expanded by a recovery plan as a reaction to the Coronavirus crisis.

 The Multiannual Financial Framework (MFF) for 2021 to 2027 amounts to 1,074 billion – ca. 61 billion less than provided for in the Commission’s initial proposal in May 2018.
 The majority of these resources will continue to be allocated to Common Agricultural Policy and the Cohesion Fund.
 However, what makes this Agreement special, is the parallel Agreement on the recovery plan NextGenerationEU, which was presented in 2020 in the course of the Coronavirus crisis.
 Due to the unprecedented sharp economic decline of the EU – the Commission currently assumes a minus of 7.8 % for the current year across Europe – the institutions agreed additional 750 billion euros, the majority of which will be paid to Member States in form of direct subsidies.
 Apart from that, it is ground-breaking that for the first time the Commission is given the opportunity to issue bonds on the financial markets.